 Let's Clean the Beach!

-Students will be active philanthropists by volunteering their time to clean debris from the beach at a local park for the common good.
+Students will be active philanthropists by volunteering their time to clean debris from the beach or at a local park for the common good.
 (This activity can be adapted to your location, i.e., clean any public park area.)
 They will estimate and weigh their bags, total their tally sheets and make observations.
 They will also create poetry and draw sketches of the beach environment.
+Note: this activity can be adapted to your location and natural resources.

 The learner will: